A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Introduction

 Other methods for Maxwell's equations have been developed with unconditional stability for the time discretization.
 The first of these methods is the ADI-FDTD method \cite{ZhangADI-FDTD1999,ZhangADI-FDTD2000}, which combined an ADI approach with a two-stage splitting to achieve an unconditionally stable solver.
 Time stepping in these methods was later generalized using a Crank-Nicolson splitting and several techniques for enhancing the temporal accuracy were proposed \cite{LeeFornberg04}.
-Of particular significance to this work are methods based on successive convolution, also known as the method-of-lines-transpose (MOL$^T$) \cite{causley2013method,causley2017wave-propagation}.
+Of particular significance to this work are methods based on the method-of-lines-transpose (MOL$^T$) \cite{causley2013method,causley2014method,causley2014higher,causley2017wave-propagation}.
 These methods are unconditionally stable in time and can be obtained by reversing the typical order in which discretization is performed.
-By first discretizing in time, one can solve a resulting boundary-value problem by formally inverting the differential operator using a Green's function in conjunction with a fast summation method.
+By first discretizing in time, one can solve a resulting boundary-value problem by formally inverting a dimensionally-split differential operator using a Green's function in conjunction with a fast summation method.
 Mesh-free methods for plasmas \cite{Grid-free-Christlieb06} have also been developed, which have been extended to Maxwell's equations in the Darwin limit, under the Coulomb gauge \cite{Gibbon2010,Gibbon2017Hamiltonian}.
-These formulations are in some ways similar to PIC in that they evolve particles with shapes, except no mesh is used in the simulation.
-The elliptic equations are solved using a Green's function on an unbounded domain and a fast summation method is used for efficiency.
-Green's function methods have also been used to develop asymptotic preserving schemes \cite{cheng2017asymptotic}.
-This article utilized a boundary integral formulation with a multi-dimensional Green's function, to obtain a method that recovers the Darwin limit under appropriate conditions.
-The methods considered in this work incorporate dimensional splittings, which results in algorithms with unconditional stability, high-order accuracy \cite{causley2014higher}, parallel scalability \cite{christlieb2020parallel} and geometric flexibility \cite{MOLT-EB-2020}.
-In \cite{wolf2016particle}, a PIC method was developed based on the MOL$^T$ discretization combined with a staggered grid formulation of the Vlasov-Maxwell system.
-In this approach, the field equations were cast in terms of the Lorenz gauge, producing wave equations for the scalar and vector potentials.
-Additionally, the wave equation for the scalar potential was replaced with an elliptic equation to control errors in the gauge condition.
-Since the particle equations were written in terms of $\mathbf{E}$ and $\mathbf{B}$, additional finite-difference derivatives were required to compute the electric and magnetic fields from the potentials.
-While the contributions of this work differ significantly from the methods in \cite{wolf2016particle}, we consider the latter work as a baseline to focus our efforts.
+These formulations are in some ways similar to PIC in that they evolve particles with shapes with the exception that no mapping to a mesh is used in the simulation.
+The elliptic equations are solved using a Green's function and a fast summation method is used for efficiency.
+Green's function methods have also been used to develop asymptotic preserving schemes.
+In \cite{cheng2017asymptotic}, a boundary integral formulation with a multi-dimensional Green's function was used to construct a method that recovers the Darwin limit under appropriate conditions.
+The methods considered in the present work utilize dimensional splittings, which has been used to construct algorithms that are unconditionally stable, permit high-order time accuracy \cite{causley2014higher}, show parallel scalability \cite{christlieb2020parallel}, and are geometrically flexible \cite{MOLT-EB-2020}.